 2.2.1.2.
-National Development Plan 2018-2027
+National Development Plan 2021-2030

-The National Development Plan 2018-2027 is the most recent infrastructure investment plan adopted by the government.
-The NDP is aligned with the delivery of the NPF objectives and sets out the State's investment priorities from 2018 to 2027 within the context of a changing demographic, the need for Ireland to move to a low carbon society, Brexit and the sustainable growth opportunities brought about by a growing population.
+The National Development Plan 2021-2030 (the NDP) is the most recent infrastructure investment plan adopted by the government.
+The NDP is aligned with the delivery of the NPF objectives and sets out the State's investment priorities from 2021 to 2030 within the context of a changing demographic, the need for Ireland to move to a low carbon society and the sustainable growth opportunities brought about by a growing population.

-The Plan supports the delivery of Project Ireland 2040 through public capital investment over the next ten years and guides national, regional and local planning and investment decisions in Ireland.
+The NDP supports the delivery of Project Ireland 2040 through public capital investment over the next ten years and guides national, regional and local planning and investment decisions in Ireland.
 The NDP provides government departments with greater visibility of their investment capacity over the term of the Plan.
-The Plan caters for an increase in population of over 1 million people by 2040 and identifies €116 billion for investment in capital projects targeted at enhancing regional development and driving economic growth.
+It sets out departmental allocations to 2025 and a total public investment of €165 billion over the period 2021 to 2023.